 - Chlamydia

 - Gonorrhoea

 - HIV

 - Genital herpes

-- HPV and/or human papillomavirus
+- Genital warts

 - Syphilis

 Anyone can get an STI, but most infections are easily treated and testing is free and confidential.

 How are STIs spread?

 STIs can spread in many different ways, such as through:

 - Vaginal, oral or anal sex. - Other sexual contact involving the penis, vagina, mouth or anus. - Mother-to-child during pregnancy, childbirth and breastfeeding. - Some STI's can be spread through non sexual means via blood and blood products. - Cuts, injecting unclean needles/ needle sharing.